-1. Introduction
+1.1 INTRODUCTION

 Disasters are headline news almost every day.
 Most happen in far-away places, and are rapidly forgotten.
 Others keep the attention of the world media for a longer period of time.
-The events that receive maximum media attention are those that hit instantaneously and cause widespread losses and human suffering, such as earthquakes, tsunamis, hurricanes and floods.
-Recent examples are the Indian Ocean tsunami (2004), the earthquakes in Pakistan

-(2005), Indonesia (2006), China (2008), Haiti (2010) and Japan (2011) and the hurricanes in the Caribbean and the USA (2005, 2008).
+The events that receive media attention maximum are those that hit instantaneously and widespread losses cause and human suffering, such as earthquakes, tsunamis, hurricanes and floods.
+Recent examples are the Indian Ocean tsunami (2004), the earthquakes in Pakistan (2005), Indonesia (2006), China (2008), Haiti (2010) and Japan (2011) and the hurricanes in the Caribbean and the USA (2005, 2008).
 On the other hand, there are many serious geomorphologic hazards that have a slow onset, such as the recent drought in the Horn of Africa (2011), soil erosion, land degradation, desertification, glacial retreat, sea-level rise, loss of biodiversity etc. These processes and related events may cause local, regional, and global impacts in the long run, but receive generally less attention.

 Disasters are defined by the United Nations International Strategy for Disaster Risk Reduction (UN-ISDR, 2004) as "a serious disruption of the functioning of a community or a society causing widespread human, material, economic or environmental losses which exceed the ability of the affected community or society to cope using its own resources".
-Although the term "natural disasters" in its' strict sense is not correct, as disasters are a consequence of the interaction between hazards and vulnerable societies, the term is used extensively in the literature and also in daily use.